renecotyfanboy/CADET/README.md

 ## Requirements

-`numpy`
+`astropy`\
+`numpy`\
+`keras`\
+`sklearn`\
 `tensorflow`
-`keras`
-`sklearn`

 ---

 ## Usage

 Both the *CADET_search* and *CADET_size* pipelines are composed as selfstanding scripts.
-Discrimination threshold for the *CADET_search* pipeline was set 0.9 to supress false positive detections, while the threshold of the *CADET_size* pipeline was set to 0.55 so the predicted volumes are not underestimated nor overestimated (for more info see the [Diploma thesis](pdfs/diploma_thesis.pdf)).
+Discrimination threshold for the *CADET_search* pipeline was set 0.9 to supress false positive detections, while the threshold of the *CADET_size* pipeline was set to 0.55 so the predicted volumes are not underestimated nor overestimated (for more info see the [Diploma thesis](pdfs/diploma_thesis.pdf); not defended yet).
 However, the thresholds of both pipelines are changeable and can be set to an arbitrary value between 0 and 1.

 ### Convolutional part